"Someone give the anarchist a comb!"

 - VlogBrother Hank is often slightly untidy, as noted in this video from February 2007.

 Some of my friends were telling me last night that my hair is sometimes a little bit messy on Brotherhood 2.0.
 So, last night I went to bed with wet hair.
 I haven't actually touched it yet, so I want to see what it looks like in its preserved state.
 It's kind of... skateboard ramp going on, and a wave, and little tufts — tufts like I'm a baby bird...

 - Tim Burton's perpetually unkempt mass of dark hair has no doubt served as inspiration for many of his characters who are similarly coiffed.

 - Neil Gaiman has untidy dark hair, at least in his author photos.
 This is probably the inspiration for the looks of several characters he's written, including The Sandman, Richard Mayhew, and Tristran Thorn.
+One of his "about the author" notes includes the sentence, "He thanks you for the offer of a comb, but doubts that it would do any good."
 Even after a haircut.

 - Curly hair is often referred to as "messy hair" because many people assume it will be unstyled or not cared for.